Make the C64 Great Again with Seawolves & Parallaxian!

 • I said Parallaxian made use of a technique I arbitrarily called “toggle-plexing” and that LuftrauzerZ was an example of a game that had done the same thing before I did; he twisted my words to say that I was claiming that Parallaxian was the first to do this, when not only did I say no such thing, but went to lengths to say the opposite!

 • I said that Parallaxian was the first C64 game to have parallaxed vertical-within-horizontal scrolling; it transpires (allegedly) that he made a crude prototype of something extremely ugly and blocky back in the mists of time, albeit his was (a) an incomplete effect with large black gaps appearing between the horizontal scroll layers and (b) the subject of some controversy when for a long period of forum back-and-forths over on Lemon64 the tape / disk of it had vanished and he was only able to “prove” he had done it after finding said long lost tape / disk (or, as some cynically speculated, hastily coded it to make it appear like he had dug it out of his attic).
 My point is that an incomplete effect is not a "scene first", just as Leonardo da Vinci's 'helicopter' sketches did not constitute the first example of a viable rotorcraft!!!
+UPDATE: He has now finished his eyesore of a "game" and is proudly and loudly proclaiming it as the first to have vertical-within-horizontal parallax scrolling, and he has gone further and drawn attention to it using NMIs combined with IRQs, you know, the same thing I originally mentioned was a feature of Parallaxian and Seawolves in my efforts to market my games.
+I will leave the reader to draw his own conclusions.

 • I said Parallaxian used only a little FLD in implementing the verticality of the parallax scrolling, whereas it seems he has tried to allege I used it more than that and did so with a shoddy implementation of FLD, thereby casting aspersions on my abilities as a coder (I will let the reader judge for himself my credentials in that regard – the actual techniques are covered further below).